 Say Hello To Rich Push Notifications With Big Image Support

-Earlier, images were displayed as thumbnails or icons in web push notifications.
-Now, with the all-new Big Image feature, we are one step closer to sending richer notifications that go beyond clever copywriting.
+Chrome now allows the use of large-sized images in push notifications.
+Previously, images were displayed as thumbnails or icons in web push notifications.
+But now, with the Big Image feature, marketers are able to send richer notifications that go beyond just clever copywriting.
 This feature is currently supported from Chrome 56 onward on both Desktop and Android.
-However, it will not be displayed to your subscribers on MacOS when they update to Chrome 59.

-Freeflys is yet another popular website that offers coupons and samples from leading brands.
-Push Notifications work really well in this domain because the offers run out fast and content has to be real-time, always.
-Here’s a notification that worked wonders for the website back in the time when notifications had to fall back only on catchy titles and tempting body copy.
+Freeflys is a website that offers coupons and samples from leading brands.
+Push Notifications perform well in this domain because the offers run out fast and content has to be real-time, always.
+Here’s a notification that worked back in the time when notifications had to rely on only catchy titles and tempting body copy.

-Now, imagine this notification coupled with an image of some sinful Salted Caramel Banana Fruit Truffles.
-That’s the thing with Big Image Feature.
-You don’t have to leave anything to imagination anymore.
-If you send this notification to your subscribers at a time of the day when cravings are hitting the roof, they’ll immediately get a taste of what’s in store and are more likely click on it.
+Now, imagine this notification coupled with an image of Salted Caramel Banana Fruit Truffles.
+That’s the power of the Big Image feature.
+You don’t have to leave anything to the imagination anymore.
+Subscribers can immediately get a taste of what’s in store and are more likely to click on it.

 – Don’t go for notification overkill by sending too many notifications.
 Look into your data and find out a frequency that works best with your audience.

-– There are notifications that work well even without visuals.
+– Use both visual and text-based notifications.
+There are notifications that work well even without visuals.
 Understand how your audience responds to both, and then decide how many you’ll be sending out with the rich features, and how often.

-– Also, don’t forget to use the Notification Expiry feature to make sure that your subscribers don’t click through after the offer has expired.
+– Don’t forget to use the Notification Expiry feature to make sure that your subscribers don’t click through after the offer has expired.

 Buy Whole Foods Online is an online retail store that specializes in organic produce and whole foods.
 What you see here is one of their best-performing notifications.
 It received a click rate of 15.2%.
 Out of the 97 people that reached the product page after clicking on the notification, 71 actually made a purchase.
 They were able to generate a 3-figure revenue from this notification alone.

-Now what can you do to get an even better click rate from this notification?
-Most of us are in the midst of an unforgiving summer.
-Refreshing imagery and a well-timed discount are probably what we need right now to beat the heat.
-Also, see how the icon image is used to highlight the discount while the Big Image takes care of communicating the product that’s on offer.
+Now, what can you do to get an even better click rate from this notification?
+Think about being in the midst of an unforgiving summer.
+Refreshing imagery and a well-timed discount are probably what consumers need to beat the heat.
+Also, see how the icon image is used to highlight the discount while the Big Image takes care of communicating the product.

-Along with it, the CTA button gives the additional option of viewing ‘Other OFFERS’ on your website, to your subscribers.
+Along with it, the CTA button gives the additional option of viewing ‘Other OFFERS’ on your website, to encourage exploration and add value.

-– Use the combined power of icon image and Big Image to reinforce your message.
+– Use the combined power of icon image and Big Image to reinforce your message and complement one another.

 – Use the Scheduling feature to send notifications according to the time zones of your users.
 No one wants to wake up in the middle of the night and buy coconut water.

-If you’re a food or lifestyle blogger, you probably understand the importance of visuals better than the rest of us.
-What better way to tell your subscribers about a new recipe or a new brand of meal replacement product that’s catching on!
+If you have a company blog or are a blogger, you probably already understand the importance of visuals in communicating your message.
+What better way to tell your subscribers about a new recipe or a new product than to use visually engaging push notifications!
 However, the use cases aren’t limited to these.
-Any blogger or content publishing site can use it to,
+Any content publisher site can use it to:

 – Promote new posts